lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 Whilst this project is not perfect, overall I am proud of all the perseverance, late nights and dedication I put in to take this project from idea to reality.

-By completing this MVP, I have proven to myself that I can persist at challenging tasks, even though getting to this stage has felt impossible at times.
+By completing this MVP, I have proven to myself that I have the focus, ability and tenacity to persist at challenging tasks - even though getting to this stage has felt impossible at times.

 I hope other fans of Friends will find as much joy in this project as I have.